- What We Do

 All this sediment had to go somewhere, right?
 Over time, it built up and plugged the mouth of the creek in Pescadero Marsh.
 Today there is so much sediment there that threatened and endangered species like Coho salmon and steelhead trout can no longer access their historic spawning grounds in Butano Creek.
 They just can’t get past all the sediment.
 And the water coming down the creek has no place to go during rainstorms.
 It spills out across the main road into town, flooding the road and private properties.

-POST-protected Butano Farms was the ideal location for us to start our restoration of Butano Creek.
+POST-protected Butano Farms was the ideal location for us to start our watershed restoration at Butano Creek.
 This is the first location upstream of the Pescadero Marsh where the creek was cutting down and, at 903-acres, it allowed us to repair over a mile of creek and restore over 100 acres of wetlands on just one property.

 We received over a million dollars in grant funding from the California Department of Water Resources Urban Streams Restoration Program, California State Coastal Conservancy, US Fish and Wildlife Service Coastal Program, USDA Natural Resources Conservation Service and POST to restore this section of Butano Creek.